By Patricia Hall, FairfaxFamilyFun.com

 3. Enjoy time off with the kids

 Time with our kids is limited — and precious — so on this day off, enjoy the extra time with your little ones!
-Some fun special events today include a special matinee performance in Alexandria by Aldersgate Church Community Theatre of “Guys and Dolls, Jr.” ($12 per ticket).
-And on MLK Day, all national parks that normally charge a fee, including nearby Great Falls Park, offer free admission!
+Want to also add in a bit of fitness, history, and just bonding with nature?
+On MLK Day, all national parks that normally charge a fee, including nearby Great Falls Park, offer free admission!